Krylov Complexity for Open Quantum System: Dissipation and Decoherence: Caldeira-Leggett master equation

 where $I$, $G_1$, and $G_2$ are the inhomogeneous and homogeneous solutions of the operator $x(t)$ evolution, and $\Delta x$ and $\Delta p$ are the initial separations of superposed Gaussian wave packets in position and momentum space, respectively.

 From Fig.~(\ref{fig:3}), it is clear that the decoherence rate saturates, as described in \cite{Schlosshauer_2019}.
-This occurs when $x-x'$ reaches the maximum coherence length of the oscillator environment.
-This length is the characteristic scale over which the phase coherences of the environment, and hence the bath correlations, remain significant.
-The saturation of the decoherence function implies that the off-diagonal elements of the density matrix vanish.
+This occurs when the separation between two system positions $x$ and $x'$ reaches the maximum coherence length of the environment\footnote{ When the separation between $x$ and $x'$ exceeds the coherence length, as the environment is performing a type of ``measurement" on the system, it cannot distinguish any further between the points, causing decoherence to saturate.} The saturation of the decoherence function implies that the off-diagonal elements of the density matrix vanish.
 However, this feature is basis-dependent, and as noted earlier in the section, the Krylov basis is not the appropriate one for capturing it.
 We therefore suspect that Krylov complexity may be insensitive to decoherence, a possibility we will explore in the next subsection.